cablelabs/asr2json/README.md

 ##Require
-asr2json isn't published to npm, so to require it in an npm module, you will need to clone the repo inside of your node_modules directory
+asr2json isn't published to npm, so to require it in node, you will need to clone the repo inside of your node_modules directory

 from within you project:
 ```